-4. Principles of Data Protection Law
+5. Principles of Data Protection Law

-As a controller, Maynooth University complies with its responsibilities under the legislation in accordance with the following general data protection principles:
+As a controller, Maynooth University complies with its responsibilities in accordance with the following general data protection principles outlined in the Data Protection Law:

-a) Personal data shall be processed lawfully and fairly.
+a) Personal data shall be processed lawfully, fairly, and in a transparent manner.

-For personal data to be obtained fairly, data subjects must be provided with certain information, generally at the time at which the personal data is obtained.
-It is Maynooth University's policy to do so by setting out the relevant information in an appropriately worded data protection/privacy notice and to provide this to data subjects at the time that data is collected, where it is possible to do so.
+For personal data to be obtained fairly and in a transparent manner, data subjects must be provided with certain information, generally at the time at which the personal data is obtained.
+It is Maynooth University's policy to do so by setting out the relevant information in the data protection/privacy notice to ensure their awareness of: